 CMU is located on bus route 65/66.
 Students may purchase a student bus pass or bus tickets at the CommonWord Bookstore.
 A student ID card must be shown in order to purchase student bus passes.
 Information on bus routes and schedules is available at: winnipegtransit.com/en/navigo.

 Sanctoral Cycle is a member owned co-op and resource hub for your cycling needs at CMU.
-The co-op is located in the basement on the north side.
+The co-op is located in the basement on the North Side.
 Membership gives access to tools, workspace, parts, accessories (lube, tubes, chains, etc.), education on bike maintenance, and a 15% discount off parts and accessories at the Olympia Cycle and Ski shop at 1813 Portage Ave.
 Memberships are $10 for students; $20 for faculty/staff/alumni.
-To get a membership, see the Financial/Student Services Advisor (A12 south).
+To get a membership, see the co-op's staff representative Mike Wiebe in room C152 (North Side).

 Printed from: www.cmu.ca/students.php?s=studentlife&p=commuters